 Born in Toronto Canada, Seema Sadekar was an All-American junior and collegiate player from University of Nevada-Las Vegas (UNLV).
-Along with her appearance on the Golf Channel’s hit series The Big Break, Seema will expand her competitive play in Europe and Asia for the 2011 year as well as compete on both the CN Canadian and Duramed Futures Tours.
+Along with her appearance on the Golf Channel’s hit series The Big Break at Sandals Resort in The Bahamas, Seema will expand her competitive play in Europe and Asia for the 2011 year as well as compete on both the CN Canadian and Duramed Futures Tours.
 Sadekar is heavily involved with her older sister’s golf events company, and also is co-founder of a golf marketing and apparel company.

 Seema is well liked, and as evidenced on the Big Break, she was gracious and supportive, even while trying to beat her friends and fellow competitors’ brains out.
 In fact, Big Break Sandals Resorts Champion Carling Coffing credited Seema for helping her on the show with her support and words of encouragement.
 Seema was gracious enough to get with me to answer the same questions I asked Carling and several of the other contestants, which will be posted in the near future.
 Be sure to check out Seema’s Big Break diaries during her time on the show.